SPYFF/spyff.github.io/content/posts/linux/r3-mini.md

     initrd   /initrd.gz
 ```

-The `console...` parameter is optional, it tells the kernel to output it's
+The `console...` parameter is optional; it tells the kernel to output its
 log messages to the serial port.
-If not given, we can't see error messages printed by the kernel if something wrong.
+If it's not given, we can't see error messages printed by the kernel if something goes wrong.

 If there are no issues, we will reach the Debian Installer after booting
 with this entry.

 ### Installing Debian

-The installation is quite straightforward and plenty of guide available online if there are issues.
+The installation is quite straightforward, and plenty of guides are available online if there are issues.
-Few things to look for:
+A few things to look for:

-* The DVD installer has almost every driver modules included,
+* The DVD installer has almost every driver module included,
-we are fine with offline installation, no network needed
+so we are fine with offline installation; no network is needed.
-* Even with that, it worth to connect the R3 mini to the network
+* Even with that, it's worth connecting the R3 mini to the network
-with the USB Ethernet dongle, so it can download up-to-date packages
+with the USB Ethernet dongle, so it can download up-to-date packages.
-* In my case, the built-in WLAN and Ethernet was unavailable.
-That is because the WLAN driver is included
+* In my case, the built-in WLAN and Ethernet were unavailable.
+This is because the WLAN driver is included
-in the DVD, but the `linux-firmware` package not.
-Same for the Ethernet, but there not even the driver included.
+on the DVD, but the `linux-firmware` package is not.
+The same goes for Ethernet, but there’s not even the driver included.
-* I installed the system into a NVMe SSD.
+* I installed the system onto an NVMe SSD.
 This was intentional, to be able to dual-boot with OpenWRT.

 ### Post-installation

-When the installer finished it's job, do not reboot the system!
+When the installer finishes its job, do not reboot the system!
 We have to edit `/etc/default/grub` and `/boot/grub/boot.cfg` as we did
 in the installer menu, to ignore the uninitialized clocks.

-For that, press `Ctrl+A` and `2` to switch from the installer's screen to the shell screen.
+For that, press `Ctrl+A` and `2` to switch from the installer’s screen to the shell screen.
-Here edit `/boot/grub/boot.cfg` with `nano` (since `vi` or `vim` not included in the installer).
+Here, edit `/boot/grub/boot.cfg` with `nano` (since `vi` or `vim` are not included in the installer).
-Search for `menuentry 'Debian GNU/Linux'...` which is usually the first entry,
+Search for `menuentry 'Debian GNU/Linux'...`, which is usually the first entry,
 above `menuentry 'Advanced options for Debian GNU/Linux'...`.
 Edit or copy the entry entirely and create a new menu entry something like this
 (some text omitted where `...`):